 - Did you retain the records?

 - What was your reason for not retaining your records?

 - Did you know your accountant was going to destroy the records?

 - Were the records lost or misplaced?

-The maximum penalty for this offence is a fine of 500 penalty units in the case of a body corporate, or 100 penalty units in any other case.
+The maximum penalty for (s50 of the Taxation Administration Act 1997) is a fine of 500 penalty units in the case of a body corporate, or 100 penalty units in any other case.